DavoDC/WindowsFiles/Cover_Videos_Project/COVER_VIDEOS_README.md

 - Press Tab to autocomplete and Enter.

 ## Other
+The "MARKER.txt" files are for making git recognize empty folders.
 Use this in Git Bash to get a tree printout of the directory structure:  `cmd //c tree/F`

 ## Info